 Protecting housing for Texans requires policies that allow rental property owners to maintain their operations and preserve housing availability for Texas renters.

-The priority during the 2021 Texas legislative session and beyond must be for industry, policymakers, non-profit organizations and more to support policies that help people remain in their homes while preserving rental housing availability.
+The priority as we look to the future must be for industry, policymakers, non-profit organizations and more to support policies that help people remain in their homes while preserving rental housing availability and affordability.

 TAA supports policies that recognize the roles of both renters and property owners to preserve rental housing availability for all Texans.